Recoskie/JDasm/docs/Machine.md

 <br />

 A processor that is <strong>architecture x86</strong> means it runs x86 machine code natively without translation.
-This means binary software wrote in the '80s still runs on any modern x86 core made by any company.
+This means binary software wrote in the '80s still runs on any modern x86 core made by any company today.

 <br />